BlenderEnvironments/1_Getting_Started/README.md

 1. How to toggle snapping on and off
 2. Different ways of Snapping

 **After watching (learning outcomes)…**

 Be able to align objects in a scene with part of other objects.

+### 9 Render Engine Options

+**In this video (objectives)…**

+1. Understand that there are 3 main rendering engines in Blender
+2. Realise that they each have their advantages and disadvantages
+3. Rendering our scene

+**After watching (learning outcomes)…**

+Produce their first render using each rendering engine.